pwbriggs/music-assistant.github.io/docs/player-support/index.md

 The line on the left of the DSP settings represents the audio path, in sequential order, from the audio file (top) to the player (bottom).

-A dot on the line represents a filter that changes the signal.
-The lack of a dot indicates that the particular filter has been disabled.
+A dot on the line represents a component that changes the signal.
+The lack of a dot indicates that the particular component has been disabled.

 Using the icons at the top of the view, the additional filters can be reordered, disabled/enabled or deleted.